Robert R. Redfield: CDC Director

-COVID-19
+COVID-19 pandemic

 On January 8, 2020, Redfield was advised by the head of China's Center for Disease Control and Prevention that SARS-CoV-2 (the virus that causes COVID-19) was probably contagious among humans.
 Redfield did not warn the public at that time.
 The first confirmed case of COVID-19 was discovered in the U.S. on January 20, 2020, while Redfield was serving as director of the CDC.
 Redfield was a member of the White House Coronavirus Task Force from its start on January 29, 2020.

 On February 13, 2020, Redfield said that the "virus is probably with us beyond this season, beyond this year, and I think eventually the virus will find a foothold and we will get community-based transmission".
 This contrasted with statements by President Trump, who, erroneously, told the public through most of February that the virus was under control.

 During February 2020, the CDC's early coronavirus test malfunctioned nationwide.
 Redfield reassured his fellow task force officials that the problem would be quickly solved, according to White House officials.
 It took about three weeks to sort out the failed test kits, which may have been contaminated during their processing in a CDC lab.
 Widespread COVID-19 testing in the United States was effectively stalled until February 28, when the faulty test was revised, and the days afterward, when the Food and Drug Administration began loosening rules that had restricted other labs from developing tests.
 Later investigations by the Food and Drug Administration and the Department of Health and Human Services found that the CDC had violated its own protocols in developing the faulty test.

 Redfield testified to Congress on March 2, 2020, about the outbreak of COVID-19 in the U.S. Given the lack of testing on patients and healthcare workers requesting testing, Florida Democrat Debbie Wasserman Schultz asked Redfield about who was responsible to ensure testing could be performed on individuals who needed to be tested.
-Redfield could not name a specific individual and looked to Dr. Anthony Fauci, director of infectious disease at the NIH, who said, "The system is not geared to what we need right now... that is a failing."
+Redfield could not name a specific individual and looked to Anthony Fauci, director of infectious disease at the NIH, who said, "The system is not geared to what we need right now... that is a failing."